 Thanks to generous community supporters, Camp Fire raises $9,000 to purchase the Vashon Island site where it remains today.

-Horseback riding is offered at Camp Sealth.
+Horseback riding is added at Camp Sealth.
 Middies and bloomers are required camp attire.

 Camp Sealth begins partnering with the American Diabetes Association & accommodates the special dietary needs of 35 diabetic campers.

 The Seattle Council of Camp Fire begins selling mints.
 Previously, donuts and daffodils had been sold.